gweidart/cursor-utils/docs/usage.md

 cursor-utils --debug web "Why is this failing?"
 ```

+## Error Handling

+Cursor Utils provides standardized error handling with detailed diagnostics.
+If you encounter an error, you'll see:

+- Error code (e.g., `web-001`)
+- Error message
+- Possible causes
+- Suggested solutions

+For more information about specific error codes, visit the [Error Documentation](errors/index.md).

 ## Best Practices

 1. **Be Specific**: The more specific your queries, the better the results